The sigma meson from lattice QCD with two-pion interpolating operators: Results

 \section{Results}

 All of the results presented in this section are obtained with gauge coupling of $\beta=6/g^2=5.45$ and clover fermions with the tree-level improvement coefficient of $c_{\text{SW}}=1.0$.
 This is a quenched calculation, so the fermion determinant is set to unity in the simulation, which is performed with the standard $SU(3)$ heatbath \cite{Cabibbo:1982zn}.
 5000 thermalization sweeps were performed prior to sampling, and samples were separated by 200 sweeps.
 For all but the lightest pion mass, 4000-4500 samples were used in our expectation values.
-For the lightest mass, only 2000 samples were used.
+For the lightest mass, only 2000 samples were used, due to the cost of matrix inversion being significantly greater as the condition number increases.
 In order to address autocorrelations, the error estimates were based on a jackknife analysis with jackknife blocks of 400 samples.
 All data was obtained from $10^3 \times 20$ lattices, which is why the coarse lattice spacing corresponding to $\beta=5.45$ was used ($a \sim 0.4$ fm).
 For the relatively large pion masses that we simulated, the finite volume effects are under control, with $m_\pi L \geq 4$.

-As stated in the previous section, we were forced to omit the $C_1(t)$ contribution from our calculation due to the large amount of noise it introduces.
+As stated in the previous section, we were forced to omit the $C_1(t)$ contribution from our calculation due to the overwhelming amount of noise it introduces.
 We can expect reasonable results even with this omission as the numerical values of $C_1(t)$ are much larger than the other contributions, but exhibit little to no sign of exponential decay.
-On the other hand, we do include the partially disconnected diagram $C_2(t)$, which it has been argued in \cite{Guo:2013nja} is the most important one to include and should never be neglected.
+On the other hand, we do include the partially disconnected diagram $C_2(t)$, which it has been argued in \cite{Guo:2013nja} is the most important one to include and should ``never'' be neglected (although several of the studies mentioned in the introduction do so).